nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Steps 1a1 - 1a2 are repeated until the command is correctly formatted. <br>
 Use case resumes from step 2.

 * 1b.
-System detects empty or invalid keywords.
+System does not detect any keywords.
     * 1b1.
-System displays error corresponding to the empty or invalid keywords and provides an example on the accepted format and arguments.
+System displays error corresponding to the empty keywords and provides an example on the accepted format and arguments.
     * 1b2.
 User enters command arguments again.

 Steps 1b1 - 1b2 are repeated until all command arguments are valid. <br>
 Use case resumes from step 2.

+* 1c.
+System is unable to find a supplier whose details contain the specified keywords
+   * 1c1.
+System tells user that no suppliers can be found

+     Use case ends.

 **Use case (UC17): Check for reservations made for a date and time**